-Place the ReportBlox into the session.
+3. Place the ReportBlox into BloxContext.
 When you use the Blox Report Tag Library, this is also handled automatically for you.
-When using the API, you have to explicitly add the ReportBlox to the session.
+When using the API, you have to explicitly add the ReportBlox to the BloxContext and call the init() method.